Some newer requirements (e.g., reverse mapping, banning) could not be

 # Some comment auth optional x509 auth optional voms map requisite vorolemap map requisite authzdb authzdb=/etc/grid-security/authzdb session requisite authzdb

-Each line consists of one of the keywords auth
+Each line consists of one of the keywords auth, map, account,

 plug-in and a list of parameters.
 Empty lines and lines starting with a